mediaclinic/silverstripe-foldergallery/README.md

-# Foldergallery module for CMS SilverStripe (2.4.x)
+# Folder based image gallery for CMS SilverStripe (2.4.x)
-A lightweight folder based gallery module for the [SilverStripe CMS](http://silverstripe.org).
+A lightweight folder based image gallery module for the [SilverStripe CMS](http://silverstripe.org).

 ## Features
 - easy upload of images via Ftp or the SilverStripe backend (Files & Images)